beenacle/elementor-taxonomy-loop/README.md

 ## Usage

-### EP Taxonomy Loop Widget
+### Taxonomy Loop Widget

 1. Edit a page or post with Elementor
-2. Search for "EP Taxonomy Loop" in the widget panel
+2. Search for "Taxonomy Loop" in the widget panel
 3. Drag and drop the widget into your layout
 4. Configure the widget settings:
    - Select the post type